 The program will address trauma experienced by youth in Knox County and will utilize the Support for Students Exposed to Trauma (SSET) Program, an evidence-based, best practice curriculum and a streamlined referral process for youth who have experienced trauma or exhibit trauma-related behaviors.

 The Victim Advocacy Program is safety-driven to reduce risk, support victims, educate community members, and prevent domestic violence.

-The Women’s Housing Program (WHP) provides at-risk women with an affordable safe, supportive, focused environment necessary to address life-long problems and obstacles.
-The WHP promotes financial stability and independence among homeless women and those at risk of homelessness through transitional housing and comprehensive services.
+YWCA Knoxville and the Tennessee Valley’s Keys of Hope Women’s Housing Program (WHP) provides at-risk women with an affordable, safe, supportive, focused environment necessary as they seek to overcome life-long problems and obstacles.
+WHP promotes financial stability and independence among women who are homeless or at risk of homelessness through transitional housing and comprehensive services.
 The only program of its kind in East Tennessee, the WHP houses 58 women at a time for a weekly fee of $60 for up to 24 months.

 “We’re a free, confidential service.
 I think that’s something that’s just amazing about our program.
 The victim’s biggest thing is safety – that’s what they’re searching for, and that’s what we provide.”

 Catherine Jones, Domestic Violence Victims Advocate